jariperttunen/lukeghg/GHG_SCENARIO.md

 The *UIDMatrix* sheet represent carbon stock changes and other emissions by gases.
 The columns define land use and land use change classes and rows their respective stock changes and emissions.
-The column A contains numbers (in red) that guide `ghg-scenario.py`to insert the time series into the right row (with the same number) in the *LandUse* template sheet.
+The column A contains numbers (red) that guide `ghg-scenario.py`to insert the time series into the right row based derived from the same number (red) found in the *LandUse* template sheet.

 The sheet cells contain UIDs of the time series.
 For example 4A48C2F0-02C0-4EAB-8547-6A109929DDCD denotes *CL-FL biomass gains*. **Only those time series having UID entry will appear in result Excel**.